News by email Donate

-Each of the families received a letter telling them their medical debt has been forgiven.
+The payments have helped a staggering 2,950 families, according to the UCC and each of the families received a letter telling them their medical debt had been forgiven.

-Rev. Mary Nelson, transitional Conference Minister at UCC told Premier: “This is the second time in three years that we have held a major campaign to address the issue of medical debt relief, and we exceeded our goal.”
+Rev. Mary Nelson, transitional conference minister at UCC told Premier: “This is the second time in three years that we have held a major campaign to address the issue of medical debt relief, and we exceeded our goal.

 ”This is a campaign for liberation.